What Do I Know?

 It was as though, God or Mother Nature (or whoever or whatever you worship) thought they would give this little woman some real perspective.
 As a result, I no longer waste one minute on nonsense; not the news; politics; the weather; not silly pettiness; and sure as hell not on anyone who is toxic.

-While I wish I hadn’t had the experience I just did; while I wish this cup had passed me by; it has not and I am forced once again to figure it out and re-discover my joy.
-I am learning to live for the moment in real time and I wring every drop of joy from each one.
+While I wish I hadn’t had the experience I just did; while I wish this cup had passed me by; it didn’t.
+I learned again to live for the moment in real time and to wring every drop of joy from each one.
 I treasure every blessing and moment of love.

 Stay well and safe.
 And cherish each moment as though it’s your last because as my sweet husband always says, everything is fine until it isn’t.